GMartigny/orchestra/docs/documentation.md

 ### Key signature

 Starting a line with a dollar `$` followed by a modified note will apply these modifiers to every instance of that note.
-It can be incidentals, a timing, or octave modifiers or all of them at once.
+It can be accidentals, timing, octave modifiers or all of them at once.

     $ #3F/2_ &D
 > Every `F` note will be sharpened, last for 3/2 of a beat and lowered by 1 octave.